Saranya844/my-portfolio/README.md

     HTML / CSS / JavaScript
     And, of course, a strong dose of curiosity and creativity 😄

-    Here is the link https://saranya844.github.io/my-portfolio/ — feel free to explore!
+    Here is my website https://saranya844.github.io/my-portfolio/ — feel free to explore!
 It's a responsive, interactive, and stylish website designed with attention to detail.

 🛠️ Always Learning, Always Improving
               This portfolio is more than just a static showcase — it’s a growing project that reflects my ongoing development as a front-end developer.
 If you have feedback, ideas, or just want to connect, feel free to reach out!